Location: Charlottesville, Virginia, United States

 Room and Board Arrangements

 Air conditioned housing at the University of Virginia is available to students at an estimated cost of $40 per night or roughly $280 per week for a single room.
-A double occupancy room is available for $26.50 per night or $185.50 per week.
-This option is available if at least two individuals make a mutual request.
 Meals are available at an additional cost through University dining services, or students can choose to prepare their own meals.
 Numerous summer sublets are also available in Charlottesville, but students will need to make their own arrangements